kardson/AutoReport/README.md

 23/11/2020: add support for the 23/11/2020 version of selfreport
 24/11/2020: add Github Actions support for the scripts so that it can run without a self-deployed server
 25/11/2020: fix an error
+28/11/2020: solve the problem of wrong input on address textbox